preislerbtw/preislerbtw/README.md

 ## About Me

-Hi, I'm Jorge, a Computer Science student passionate about software development and web technologies.
+Hi, I'm Jorge, a Computer Science student passionate about front-end development and building interfaces for the web.
-Currently improving my skills through personal projects, coding practice, and studying modern development tools.
+Currently improving my skills through personal projects, coding practice, and studying modern front-end tools and frameworks.
-Interested in building creative and functional applications while continuously learning new technologies and programming concepts.
+Interested in creating visually engaging and responsive applications while continuously learning new techniques in UI development.

 ---

 ## Skills

 - **Languages:** C++, Java, JavaScript, TypeScript, CSS and HTML
-- **Library:** React
+- **Framework:** React
 - **Tools:** Git and GitHub

 ---